PYMERVAL/BTCards/README.md

 [8] https://ripple.com/build/transactions/#offercreate

 [9] [This work-in-progress document](https://github.com/ExchangeUnion/Docs/blob/master/XU-TechnicalPaper.md) outlines the use of payment/state channels with atomic swaps and the decentralized orderbook approach of Exchange Union.
-All BIP 199 compatible payment channels can be supported directly, others need a way to implement HTLC swaps via smart contracts or similar.
+All chains with BIP 199 compatible payment channels can be supported directly, others need a HTLC atomic swap implementation via smart contracts or similar.

 ## **SOURCES**: